LUMC/galaxy-launcher/README.md

 Variable | Function
 ---|---
 galaxy_admin_user | e-mail address of the admin user.
 This variable is obligatory galaxy_master_api_key | The master api key.
-Always set this valueto something unique. galaxy_brand | The galaxy brand name optional_environment_settings | This is a YAML dictionary that takes any docker environment values.
+Always set this value to something unique. galaxy_brand | The galaxy brand name optional_environment_settings | This is a YAML dictionary that takes any docker environment values.
 See the documentation of [bjgruening/galaxy-stable](https://github.com/bgruening/docker-galaxy-stable/blob/master/README.md) which options are available.